Time and tide wait for no man

 "And te tide and te time þat tu iboren were, schal beon iblescet."

 A version in modern English - "the tide abides for, tarrieth for no man, stays no man, tide nor time tarrieth no man" evolved into the present day version.

 The notion of 'tide' being beyond man's control brings up images of the King Canute story.
 He demonstrated to his courtiers the limits of a king's power by failing to make the sea obey his command.
 That literal interpretation of 'tide' in 'time and tide' is what is now usually understood, but wasn't what was meant in the original version of the expression.
-'Tide' didn't refer to the contemporary meaning of the word, i.e. the rising and falling of the sea, but to a period of time.
+'Tide' didn't refer to the contemporary meaning of the word, that is, the rising and falling of the sea, but to a period of time.
 When this phrase was coined tide meant a season, or a time, or a while.
-The word is still with us in that sense in 'good tidings', which refers to a good event or occasion and whitsuntide, noontide etc.
+The word is still with us in that sense in 'good tidings', which refers to a good event or occasion and Whitsuntide, noontide etc.